 Key Applications in UK Industries

-In the UK, rubber sheets are used for:
+In the UK, rubber sheets are widely used across a variety of industries.
+Some of the most common applications include:

-• Protective lining for machinery and work surfaces
+Protective lining for machinery, work surfaces, and equipment

 Understanding Rubber Strips